ekondayan/libfilter-ng/README.md

 The Low Pass and High Pass are one of the simplest filters, because internally they work only with the new value and the last result.

-On the other hand there are filters that work on a sequence of input values and for that reason they require a storage place.
+On the other hand there are filters that work on a sequence of input values and for that reason they require a FILO storage buffer.
 The library implements a self contained and efficient Circular Buffer.
 Contrary to what you might be thinking, the Circular Buffer object does not manage the memory itself.
 The memory management is your responsibility.

 To create a Circular Buffer object, you have to pass a pointer to the pre allocated memory.
 This decision was made, because different scenarios require different memory management.
 For example, if you are developing for a MCU, you may prefer the memory to be statically allocated.
 Or if you are developing for a desktop, you may prefer to dynamically allocate space on the heap.
 If for some reason you prefer to use the stack, you can do it and the library will not stand in your way.